 (Earth Science, Life Science, Environmental Science, Alabama History)

 Students become field scientists for a day as they investigate.
-After learning some basic plant identification skills, students draw and answer questions about a plant specific to their ecosystem.
-Students utilize their observation skills as they search for signs of animals, discover signs of our human footprint and deduce information from their sightings about how we have impacted our native ecosystems.
-Students put their new found knowledge and respect into action by taking on a restoration activity such as seed collecting, invasive plant removal, or planting of native plants.
+After learning some basic plant and tree identification skills, students draw and answer questions about a forest ecosystem.
+Students utilize measurement, identification, and observation skills as they assess a forest ecosystem at the Preserve.
+Students put their new found knowledge and respect into action by developing a restoration project such as seed collecting, invasive plant removal, or planting of native plants.

 Earth Cache at the Creek: High-tech Exploration of Turkey Creek Nature Preserve

 Turkey Creek Nature Preserve is full of historical and natural wonders.
 Students will use GPS technology and maps to locate one of the Earth Cache boxes located in the preserve, which contain interesting information about the regarding Turkey Creek’s unique geology, history, animals, and plants.

 Connecting Ecological Footprint to History: A Living History Program